schpet/rails_components/README.md

 Working on rails apps where the same css class declarations were repeated many times over, making changing common components very difficult.
-This type of abstraction is very helpful when using functional/atomic/utility css classes.
+This abstraction is particularily helpful when using functional/atomic/utility css classes.

 From the [basscss docs](http://www.basscss.com/v7/docs/guides/tips/#handle-complexity-in-markup):